lammps/lammps/doc/src/temper_grem.rst

 Restrictions
 """"""""""""

-This command can only be used if LAMMPS was built with the USER-MISC package.
+This command can only be used if LAMMPS was built with the REPLICA package.
 See the :doc:`Build package <Build_package>` doc page for more info.